databricks/spark-training/ampcamp/index.md

 <p class="alert alert-warn">
 <i class="icon-info-sign">    </i>
 We sent the email to the address you used to registered with.
-If you don't see the email, first check your spam filter, then ask a TA, and finally you can try emailing {{ site.organizers-email }}, though during the training event we may not be able to keep up on email, so talking to us in person is definitely best.
+If you don't see the email, first check your spam filter, then ask a TA.
 </p>

 If you are participating in the exercises from a remote location, you will want to [launch a BDAS cluster on Amazon EC2](launching-a-bdas-cluster-on-ec2.html) for yourself.